go-air/gini/README.md

 used format for representing CNF formulas.
 Dimacs files are usually used for benchmarking solvers, to eliminate the formula representation layer.
-The fact that the format is more or less universally supported amongst SAT solvers leads some SAT users to use this format, even though there is I/O and parsing overhead by comparison to using a logic library.
+The fact that the format is more or less universally supported amongst SAT solvers leads some SAT users to use this format, even though there is I/O, CNF translation,
+and parsing overhead by comparison to using a logic library.

 # Performance
 In applications, SAT problems normally have an exponential tail runtime